When Is It Safe to Swim in Shocked Pool?

 Every pool owner should have a pH testing kit to test the water after a pool shock treatment.
 A test strip will help you ensure that the pH is safe for you to use and show you how effective your pool shocks have been.
 Of course, checking the pool calcium hardness is also important.

-You can get very inexpensive pH test strips that you can simply dip into the water and see the pH level.
-If you want a detailed breakdown of the waters’ properties, there are several specialized testing devices out there.
+You can get very inexpensive pH test strips that you can simply dip into the water to see the pH level.
+If you want a detailed breakdown of the water’s properties, several specialized testing devices are available.

 What is pool shock?